BrianLusina/brianlusina/README.md

 ## &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog - you can find my articles on my website at [brianlusina.github.io](https://brianlusina.github.io) as well as on [Medium](https://medium.com/@lusinabrian).
+Apart from coding, I also maintain a blog - you can find my articles on my [blog](https://blog.brianlusina.com)

 <hr/>